Debt Consolidation – How Does it Work?

 - Extra security, either collateral (perhaps your house or car) or a co-signer.

-What are the Risks?
+What are the risks?

-What if I can’t get a Loan?
+What if I get turned down for a Consolidation Loan?